 Creamy Roasted Red Pepper Sauce

 - Make this sauce while the shrimp are resting in the refrigerator.

 - In a saucepan, simmer the cream, roasted red peppers, and garlic.
 Simmer for 7-8 minutes, or until the mixture is reduced a bit, and the red peppers are soft.

 - Transfer the mixture to a blender.
 Add the paprika, smoked paprika, and cayenne along with a pinch or two of salt and pepper.
 Blend until smooth.

 - Shrimp Size: Shrimp are usually sold by their count.
-You are looking for a 16/20 count per pound for extra jumbo shrimp or a 11/15 count for colossal shrimp.
+You are looking for a 16/20 count per pound for extra jumbo or a 11/15 count for colossal.
 Anywhere in that range will give you shrimp large enough to grill in this recipe.
-(FYI: I used shrimp in the colossal range for the photos and had 14 shrimp/pound.)
+(FYI: I used ones in the colossal range for the photos and had 14 shrimp/pound.)

 - Spice: I find 1/2 tsp of cayenne to make a spicy but not super spicy sauce.
 However, it all depends on your heat tolerance, so taste and adjust as needed.

 - Make ahead: You can make the sauce up to one day ahead.
 Refrigerate until you are ready to eat.
-Also, the shrimp can be served hot or at room temperature.
+Also, the recipe can be served hot or at room temperature.

 - Servings: This recipes serves 4-6 as an appetizer (depending on how many other dishes are served) or 2-3 as a main course with a few sides.